sbmlteam/deviser/docs/src/source/using_deviser.rst

 The **Add XYZ** items
 ~~~~~~~~~~~~~~~~~~~~~~~
 The various **Add** items will add the appropriate object to the Version selected.
 This will work from any object within the tree.
-So in Figure :num:`deviser-util`
+So in :numref:`deviser-util`
 highlighting *FooRate* and selecting *Add Enum* would add a new Enum to the list for
 Version 3,1,1.